Empowering high-performance computing since 2000

 DIET (Distributed Interactive Engineering Toolbox) is a middleware designed for high-performance computing in a heterogeneous and distributed environment (workstations, clusters, grids, clouds).

-DIET was created and is still actively improved and updated by an open-source community led by the GRAAL research team and the SysFera company.
-The latter proposes SysFera-DS, a software suite whose core is based on DIET, as well as commercial support.
+DIET was created and is still actively improved and updated by an open-source community led by the AVALON research team.

 Among the existing approaches for grid middleware, a simple, powerful and flexible one consists in using the servers available in different administrative domains through the traditional client-server or Remote Procedure Call (RPC) paradigms.
 Network-Enabled Servers (NES) implement this model, also called Grid-RPC.
 Clients submit computation requests to a scheduler whose goal is to find a server available on the resources.